azareljacobs/Wholesale_PartnerPortal/README.md

     - UI component configurations use standardised URL generation in JavaScript.
 Validation URLs are updated (e.g., [`url-key.js`](view/adminhtml/web/js/form/element/url-key.js:0) points to `wholesale_partner/partner/validate`), and [`partner_form.xml`](view/adminhtml/ui_component/partner_form.xml:0) has validation rules, like a 64-character limit and `validate-no-html-tags` for slugs.
 The help text is clear.
     - The JavaScript components for URL keys have client-side validation, a debounce function to avoid too many AJAX calls, real-time uniqueness checks, and instant feedback on whether a key is valid.
 It auto-generates slugs from partner names.

     - Deleting images is smooth: there's a `DeleteImage` controller for AJAX calls, files are deleted from the server straight away, JavaScript gives immediate visual feedback, and the database stays in sync with the file system.

+The module also includes a `requirejs-config.js` file under `view/adminhtml`.
+These aliases serve as a foundation for extensibility and frontend testability.
+For instance, they enable test suites or downstream modules to cleanly override the file uploader or URL key components without altering layout XML or template code.
+This supports mocking and decouples JS module references from hardcoded paths, improving maintainability in both development and automated testing contexts.

 -   **Frontend**: Displays partner information to website visitors.
 This is implemented through `frontend` subdirectories in `etc/frontend` and `view/frontend`, and the `Controller/Partners` directory.
     - Block classes consistently use `private` for properties, have detailed PHPDoc comments, and use the [`PartnerMediaUrlService`](Model/Service/PartnerMediaUrlService.php:0) for logo URLs.
 They use dependency injection instead of calling ObjectManager directly.